Captain’s Tile Floor Highlights

 Color is one of those things you rarely think of when it comes to the durability of a floor, but it almost always has an indirect impact.

 The color and gloss may affect the wear rating of the tile floor.
-Darker tile glazes may be both softer than light-colored glazes, and more likely to show scratches and other signs of wear.
+Darker tile glazes might be both softer than light-colored glazes, and more likely to show scratches and other signs of wear.

 High gloss tiles also show more signs of wear, and so their durability is considered less than satin or matte finishes.